adapter-hub/adapters/adapter_docs/index.rst

 ================================================

 *AdapterHub* is a framework simplifying the integration, training and usage of adapters and other efficient fine-tuning methods for Transformer-based language models.
-For a full list of currently implemented methods, see the `table in our repository <https://github.com/adapter-hub/adapter-transformers#implemented-methods>`_.
+For a full list of currently implemented methods, see the `table in our repository <https://github.com/adapter-hub/adapters#implemented-methods>`_.

 The framework consists of two main components:

-- ``adapter-transformers``, an extension of Huggingface's `Transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models
+- ``adapters``, an extension of Huggingface's `Transformers <https://huggingface.co/transformers/>`_ library that adds adapter components to transformer models

 - `The Hub <https://adapterhub.ml>`_, a central repository collecting pre-trained adapter modules